AI-driven marketing automation calendar

 Design Exploration 1.

-1) User Pain Point
+2) User Pain Point

-4) Final Design - Intelligent Input
+4) Final Design - Chip-Based Input

 Replacing open-ended guessing with a chip-based criteria interface.